wl4g/gdns/README.md

 ### dns RRs

-dns RRs are stored in redis as json strings inside a hash map using address as field key.
+dns RRs are stored in redis cluster as json strings inside a hash map using address as field key.
 *@* is used for zone's own RR values.

 #### A